-ERS has delegated to Blue Cross and Blue Shield of Texas the discretion to determine whether a treatment or supply is a Covered Health Service and how the Allowable Amounts will be determined and otherwise covered under the Plan, per guidelines established by the Plan and Blue Cross and Blue Shield of Texas.
+ERS has delegated to BCBSTX the discretion to determine whether a treatment or supply is a Covered Health Service and how the Allowable Amounts will be determined and otherwise covered under the Plan, per guidelines established by the Plan and BCBSTX.
 ERS has the discretion to interpret all terms and conditions under the Plan, as described under Interpretation of the Plan in Section 14, Other Important Information.